 Important Client Information

-When you call or see a health care service provider, there are certain things you need to keep in mind.
-You need to make sure you are eligible for benefit coverage for the health program, service or product you need.
-You do not want to end up with out-of-pocket expenses for something that was provided to you by one of the NIHB service providers.
+When you call or see a health care provider, there things you need to keep in mind to make sure you don’t end up with out of pocket expenses.

 Please ask the provider if: